Osteology Researcher Grants

 - Bone and soft tissue biology: clinical aspects

-- Local factors effecting oral tissue regeneration
+- Local factors affecting oral tissue regeneration

 - Systemic diseases with an impact on oral tissue regeneration